Kurultai: Language

 In Mongolian, the following forms of the word are still in use today: khuraldai, khuraldaan and khural.
 Ulsin Deed Shuukhiin Khuraldaan means "session of the National Supreme Court".

 Other spellings include: kurultay, qurultay, qurıltai, qorıltay, and qoroltay.

 The word has several modern usages in the modern Turkish language as well, e.g. Yükseköğretim Kurulu "Higher Education Council", genel kurul toplantısı "general board meeting".
-Kurultay is also a commonly-used word in modern Turkish meaning "general assembly", such as for organisations, committees etc. Kurulmak is also a verb in Turkish meaning "to be established".
+Kurultay is also a commonly used word in modern Turkish meaning "general assembly", such as for organisations, committees etc. Kurmak is also a verb in Turkish meaning "to set up, assemble, put together".
 It is also used for "extraordinary conventions" (Olağanüstü Kurultay) of political parties.